MAPS™ SIP to Support

-Welcome to June 2018 issue of GL Communications' Newsletter providing information and insight into our enhanced SIP Protocol Emulator referred to as MAPS™ SIP Protocol Emulator that help user to generate and receive SIP Signalling with traffic.
-In this newsletter, we are discussing MSRP Protocol Emulation for Session Based Instant Messaging implementation in MAPS™ SIP software version 8.4.20.
-Public safety communication service providers can deploy this test tool for testing NG9-1-1 emergency services and components within the ESInet.
+Welcome to another July 2019 issue of GL Communications Newsletter providing information and insight into our MAPS™ SIP Protocol Emulator that generates and receives SIP Signaling with traffic.
+In this newsletter, we will be discussing Message Session Relay Protocol (MSRP) Emulation for Session Based Instant Messaging in MAPS™ SIP software.
+Public safety communication service providers can deploy this test tool for testing NG9-1-1 emergency services and components within the Emergency Services IP Network (ESInet).

-NG9-1-1 networks based on NENA i3 standards defines the network transformation route to receive and respond NG9-1-1 emergency requests via multiple media sources such as SMS, Video, Email, and/or Instant Messaging (IM).
+NG9-1-1 networks based on the National Emergency Number Association (NENA) i3 standards define network transformation route to receive and respond to NG9-1-1 emergency requests via multiple media sources such as SMS, Video, Email, and Instant Messaging (IM).

 Major wireless carriers have committed to providing Text-to-911 services to end users.
-In addition to these services that are primarily dependent on carriers, there are many OTT (Over the Top) Instant Messaging apps which connect users with the NG9-1-1 system directly.
+In addition to these primarily carrier dependent services, there are many Over the Top (OTT) IM apps which connect users with the NG9-1-1 system directly.

-To consider a series of messages, as exchanged in a private chat between SIP end-points, as a part of single session, the messages are transported over a session-oriented instant message transport protocol called the Message Session Relay Protocol (MSRP).
-If the message to be delivered is very large, it can be split into chunks and each chunk is delivered in a separate SEND request.
+To consider a series of messages exchanged in a private chat between SIP end-points in a single session, the messages are transported over a session-oriented instant message transport protocol called the Message Session Relay Protocol (MSRP).

-GL’s enhanced MAPS™ SIP with MSRP support for Instant Messaging allows SIP vendors, wireless carriers, NG9-1-1 service providers, and emergency communications centers to test IP applications for satisfactory working of NG9-1-1 services prior to deployment.
+GL’s enhanced MAPS™ SIP with MSRP support for Instant Messaging allows SIP vendors, wireless carriers, NG9-1-1 service providers, and emergency communications centers to validate IP applications for NG9-1-1 services prior to deployment.

 Enhancements to MAPS™ SIP Emulator Software